 - Bay leaves: Has a grassy, menthol-like savory flavor.
 I also love it in Instant Pot Pork Adobo.

-- Sugar: Just a touch to balance out all the rest of the ingredients.
+- Sugar: Just a touch to balance the savory ingredients.

 - Soy sauce: Brings out the beefy flavors in Vietnamese Beef Stew.
 I always recommend the low-sodium version.